Suite 1000 #149

 Radha Thiagarajan has worked with employers for more than two decades to resolve a wide range of labor and employment issues.
 She specializes in both transactional and litigation matters.

-As a Commissioner on the City of Houston Police Officers Civil Service Commission, she has extensive experience reviewing disputes related to employee discipline and analyzing their propriety under the collective bargaining agreement currently in effect.
+As a former Commissioner on the City of Houston Police Officers Civil Service Commission, she has extensive experience reviewing disputes related to employee discipline and analyzing their propriety under the collective bargaining agreement currently in effect.
 Radha has represented employers in state and federal court and before the EEOC, Department of Labor, Texas Workforce Commission, Texas Comptroller and various other state and federal agencies.

 She devotes a considerable amount of time to risk prevention and mitigation by counseling clients prior to making employment decisions as well as training and policy development to prevent employee issues from arising in the first place.
 This service has proven valuable to employers in today’s marketplace.